SanazME/Algorithm-DataStructure/Facebook.md

 - https://leetcode.com/problems/number-of-provinces/
 **Solutions:**

+**Note**: this is slightly different than number of islands problem because the grid here is always N*N (as opposed to N*M) and also the diagoanl line is always 1 because each city is connected to itself and also is it mirrored across the diagonal line because if a is connected to b then b is connected to a (undirectional graph).

 **1. DFS**
 The given matrix can be viewed as the Adjacency Matrix of a graph.
 By viewing the matrix in such a manner, our problem reduces to the problem of finding the number of connected components in an undirected graph.
 In this graph, the node numbers represent the indices in the matrix M and an edge exists between the nodes numbered ii and jj, if there is a 1 at the corresponding M[i][j].